loopDelicious/facial-recognition/README.md

     (venv) $ python encode_faces.py

-Run this command to analyze the photos and create a new file `encodings.pickle` that contains criteria for identifying these faces.
+Run this command to analyze the photos and output a new file `encodings.pickle` that contains criteria for identifying these faces.

 ## Step 3: Test the model